 Tyrants of all varieties have always known about the value of providing the masses with amusements as a means of pacifying discontent.
 But most of them could not have even hoped for a situation in which the masses would ignore that which does not amuse.
 That is why tyrants [in the past] have always relied on censorship.
 Censorship, after all, is the tribute tyrants pay to the assumption that a public knows the difference between serious discourse and entertainment—and cares.
 How delighted would be all the kings, czars and führers of the past to know that censorship is not a necessity when all political discourse takes the form of a jest.

-Rude reality show celebrities for president—straight up satire.
-Daily news presented in sketch format—”real” people make fools of themselves in contrived, “non-scripted” shows are all comic distractions from underemployment, dependency on government handouts, and corporations breeding more of the same while blaming the victims.
+Rude reality show celebrities for president—straight up satire, and daily news presented in comedy sketch format—”real” people make fools of themselves in contrived, “non-scripted” shows are all entertaining detours from underemployment, dependency on government handouts, and corporations breeding more of the same while blaming the victims.

 And here’s my top pick from the book: